 arrange(NAME)

-Within the variables argument, we give the name we want our variables to have, followed by the equal sign, followed by the original variable name.
-We can rename multiple variables by putting them within the c() function, as I’ve done above.
+Within the variables argument, we give the name we want our variables to have, followed by the equal sign and the original variable name.
+We can rename multiple variables by putting them within the c() function, as I’ve done here.
 It should now be much easier to see which variables we’re working with:

 #> # A tibble: 104 × 4